TinToSer/GPT4Docs/README.md

 2. Open CM and run pip install -r [path of requirements.txt in GPT4Docs folder]

-4. use git clone https://github.com/TinToSer/GPT4Docs.git else your offline_files folder will be empty it should be 87 Mb
+4. use "git clone https://github.com/TinToSer/GPT4Docs.git"    else your offline_files folder will be empty it should be 87 Mb

 --------------Setup Done-----------------